nf-core/configs/docs/cambridge.md

 ```

-### Set up Singularity
+### Set up Singularity cache

 Singularity allows the use of containers and will use a caching strategy.
-First, you need to set the `NXF_SINGULARITY_CACHEDIR` bash environment variable, pointing at your hpc-work location.
+First, you might want to set the `NXF_SINGULARITY_CACHEDIR` bash environment variable, pointing at your hpc-work location.
+If not, it will be automatically assigned to the current directory.

 ```
 # do this once per login, or add these lines to .bashrc
 export NXF_SINGULARITY_CACHEDIR=/home/<username>/rds/hpc-work/path/to/cache/dir
 ```

-Once done, and ready to use Nextflow, load the Singularity module.
+Once done, and ready to use Nextflow, you can check that the Singularity module is loaded by default when logging on the cluster.

 ```
+module list

+# If singularity is not loaded:
 module load singularity
 ```